smohiuddin/muslim.finance/README.md

 You can invest alongside with me.
 If you end up doing so, please subscribe to my [investing newsletter](https://safeer.substack.com/subscribe){:target="_blank"} so you get the latest updates.

 My basket of stocks contains:
 - [QQQ](https://www.morningstar.com/etfs/xnas/qqq/quote.html){:target="_blank"} - Top 100 Nasdaq weighted index of stocks.
 Nasdaq consists mainly of the top tech companies such as Amazon, Apple, Google, etc).
-I have added the top 75% of QQQ and filtered out the noncompliant stocks (based on Zoya)
+I have added the top 65% of QQQ and filtered out the noncompliant stocks (based on Zoya).
-- A few handpicked stocks across the technology sector that make up the remaining 25%.
+- A few handpicked stocks across the technology sector that make up the remaining 35%.

+Technology stocks have and will continue to perform well in the next few decades.
+These companies are fast growing due to the digital landscape and have much better profit margins.

 Additionally, I recommend:
 - [AMANX](https://www.saturna.com/amana/income-fund#/overview){:target="_blank"} - Amana Income is a halal mutual fund that invests in stable, dividend-paying companies.